 2. (3-6) The number and the main groupings of the Levites.

 b.
-The number of individuals was thirty-eight thousand: These 38,000 qualified Levites were divided into different duties.
+The number of individual males was thirty-eight thousand: These 38,000 qualified Levites were divided into different duties.

 i.
-To look after the work of the house of the Lord: The temple was a busy place constantly flowing with worshippers, sacrifice, and service unto God.
+To look after the work of the house of the LORD: The temple was a busy place constantly flowing with worshippers, sacrifice, and service to God.
 It took many skilled people to take care of all the practical matters behind this activity.

 iii.
 Gatekeepers: These had the responsibility for security, both in a practical and spiritual sense.
 They made sure that only those who were ready to serve and worship God could come to the temple and its associated building.